sreedevi111/Apostrfy/README.md

 ### Contact Us:
   - Provides quick contact options including call, email, and WhatsApp.

+### Tab Navigation:
+  - **Implemented Tab Navigation**: Allows users to easily navigate between different sections or features of the application.
+Each tab represents a distinct feature or functionality.
 ## Dependencies

 - `react-native-calendars`: For the interactive calendar.